Friday, June 13, 2014

 Morality and Religion

 Greene’s book is not about religion per se —although he does refer to religion from time to time.
-My focus on the Psychology of Religion directs my attention to the painful wars between religious tribes.
+My interest in the Psychology of Religion directs my attention to the painful wars between religious tribes.
 What’s to be done?

 1. Promote interfaith prayer.

 On 8 June 2014, Pope Francis met with Shimon Peres (Israeli President) and Mahmoud Abbas (Palestinian President).
-The focus was prayers for peace and they symbolically planted an olive tree.
+The focus of the unlikely prayer meeting was prayers for peace and they symbolically planted an olive tree.
 Perhaps this effort is doomed like many before.
 But thank God people are still willing to meet and give peace a try.
-Religion and politics mix around the world.
+Religion and politics are often a volatile mix around the world.

 2. Expand common ground.

 In the U.S. religious leaders often argue over what makes their group distinctive as if selling a new tech product.
 I recall as a boy that some churches claimed to have the full gospel—a not so subtle dig at those who had only a partial gospel.
-And as a member of a small Protestant tribe it was common to hear attacks on Catholics- those idol worshipers- so called because of the images of the saints.
-Fortunately, I had wonderful Catholic cousins and we had no rules against idol-laden nativity scenes as did many conservatives in the 1950s.
+And as a member of a small Protestant tribe it was common to hear attacks on Catholics- those idol worshipers- so called because of the images of the saints found in their sanctuaries.
+Fortunately, I had wonderful Catholic cousins.
+We had a common faith of Christianity even though we were in different tribal groupings.
+We had a common ground.
+And we had no rules against so called idols in nativity scenes as did many conservative evangelicals in the 1950s.

 Buddhism is the second largest faith behind Christianity in some Utah counties.
-Religious people, including Muslims, are finding common values centering on a family-friendly environment in many parts of Utah (Deseret News).
+Religious people, including Muslims, are finding common values centering on a family-friendly environment in many parts of Utah (See the Deseret News).

 Nowadays, it’s common to find Catholics, Evangelicals, and Mormons working together to affirm shared moral virtues.
 Peace expands when religious leaders affirm common values rather than distinctives.